-The University will investigate every allegation of sexual misconduct reported to the University Police Department, to a staff member in the Office of the Vice President for Student & Campus Affairs; the Dean of Students, or to the Director of Human Resources.
-Accusations will be addressed through the detailed processes outlined in Section G of the Student Handbook found under Special Hearing Provision for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature.
-The questions asked in a campus investigation/administrative review process: Is it more likely than not that the accused violated a University 9olicy, rule, or regulation?
+The University will investigate every allegation of sexual misconduct reported to the University Police Department, Title IX Coordinator, to a staff member in the Office of the Vice President for Student & Campus Affairs; the Dean of Students, or to the Director of Human Resources.
+Accusations will be addressed through the detailed processes outlined in the Student Handbook under Section IV in the Student Code of Conduct and in the Sexual Misconduct Policy.The questions asked in a campus investigation/administrative review process: Is it more likely than not that the accused violated a University policy, rule, or regulation?
 If so, what is the appropriate response by the institution?
-See Section G. Special Hearing Provisions for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature.
+See the Student Handbook under Section IV in the Student Code of Conduct and in the Sexual Misconduct Policy.